Cruising with Pets

 7. CATS:

 In winter, the raccoons actually travel across the ice, so Parks Canada sometimes resorts to a trap-vaccinate-release program to prevent the spread of rabies.
-Warn your kids about traps (baited with sardines) and keep your pets away from them.
+Warn your kids not to touch traps (baited with sardines) and keep your pets away from them.
 Animals are not allowed in parks unless on a leash, and "Poop'n'scoop" laws apply everywhere.

 United States